xenix4845/pastebox/README.md

    deleted
    ```

-8. **Password-Protected Links**: Supports private upload links using the `usepassword: true` header.

-   When this header is used, an 8-character password is generated using a combination of uppercase letters, lowercase letters, numbers, and special characters.
-Files can be accessed using either the `?password=...` query parameter or the `paste-password: ...` header.
+8. **Password-Protected Links**: Private upload link creation using the `usepassword: true` header is supported.
+When this header is used, an 8-character password is issued, generated from a combination of uppercase English letters, lowercase English letters, numbers, and special characters.
+Files can be viewed directly using the `?password=...` query parameter or the `paste-password: ...` header, or by entering the password manually when accessing the link in a browser.

    ```
    # Create password-protected link
    curl -H "usepassword: true" -F "file=@secret.txt" http://localhost:8080/